Nebulae

 stellar nursery

-Around 5 billion years ago this process began at the edge of the Milky Way, eventually producing a yellow dwarf star.
+Around 5 billion years ago such a process produced a yellow dwarf star which was located several thousand light years from the center of our galaxy.
 Out of the large disk of gas and dust that formed around the new star a small rocky planet was created which was in just the right location to allow water to flow on its surface.
-This was Planet Earth, these conditions allowed life to flourish ultimately leading to the evolution of mankind.
+This planet was our very own Earth and through the process of evolution these conditions ultimately allowed life to flourish on our world.